Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **Damage** | 14 | 12 | 8
 **!-Count** | 24 | 30 | 30

+**Time**\
+It is sort of complicated to know at first in which platform to move and what else.
+Make sure to know beforehand what is the pathing that will take you to the end of Oogie's Corridor.

+The Mega Spider here is the same as the one in Chapter 5.
+Anything said there will also apply here as well.

+**Combo**\
+While going through the Magma Maze, you should pass through a big skull you can go into through a spiral.
+There's a Hidden Place there that has Skeletons you can use for some combos.

+**Damage**\
+Avoid the traps, naturally.
+But watchout for the one that shoots skulls in the Magma Maze.
+Wait for it to shoot, Soul Spin the skulls if needed, and then move through the maze carefully.

+**!-Count**\
+Use the Hidden Place mentioned in the Combo part.
+You may want to use presents here because of the number of skeletons.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248691.png">

 ```